The Spring 2018 Controlled Ecological Burn season starts Thursday, February 22 and ends Friday, May 25.

 Where will we burn?

-the Fall 2017 Controlled Burn Season, NAP has permits to conduct
+the Spring 2018 Controlled Burn Season, NAP has permits to conduct

 Our native Ann Arbor ecosystems are fire-dependent.
 Until settlers began suppressing fires in the early 1700s, fire enriched the soil and removed dead thatch, allowing diverse native plant and animal communities to thrive.
 Continued fire suppression has disrupted the natural balance and allowed fire-intolerant, non-native plant species to out-compete the native, fire-adapted plants.
 By reintroducing fire in our parks, we are reinstating an essential ecosystem process.